howtosave/howto-strapi/README.md

 You may remove the dependency packages under `node_modules` after building the modified packages.
 You may got some errors when you run an application without removing the dependency packages under the `strapi` directory.

-- @strapi/admin:
-  - go to `strapi/packages/core/admin`
-  - run `yarn build`
-- @strapi/helper-plugin
+- strapi-helper-plugin
-  - go to `strapi/packages/core/helper-plugin`
+  - go to `strapi/packages/strapi-helper-plugin`
   - run `yarn build`
 - to remove all `node_modules` directories under `./strapi`
   - run `find ./strapi -type d -name node_modules | xargs rm -rf`